mbway/game-jam-2018/docs/problems_with_gdscript.md

     - also, inconsistent styling.
 Some arguments are written `likethis` and others `like_this` for no reason, simply sloppy adherence to a single coding style.
         - even worse, some functions have this problem too: `printraw()` and `print_stack()`
 - the debugging support is virtually non-existent
+- too many things change silently between versions.
+Change is good, but not clearly documenting when an API breaking change is introduced is stupid.
+- there are many problems that aren't caught by the editor which cause runtime issues.
+For example, using a custom class as an export variable: can't find the script file because the class is defined inline and not in its own file.
+So giving it its own file works, but causes runtime errors because it gets down-converted back to Object from whatever custom type you had, making any accesses crash.
+    - this could have been avoided by either clearly documenting what is and isn't allowed (I'm still not sure when `export (Array, some_type)` became illegal) or by having the editor flag it up as a problem, or by providing better error messages.
+    - the error messages don't even have any google results, it looks like very few people have built their own editor plugins.
+The examples in the documentation are shockingly simple and useless and don't help beyond getting set up.